Museum of American Glass in West Virginia

-The West Virginia Museum of American Glass is located in Weston, Lewis County, West Virginia.
+The West Virginia Museum of American Glass is located in Weston, Lewis County, West Virginia, United States.
 It was formed in 1993 for charitable, educational and scientific purposes to discover, procure, publish and preserve whatever may relate to the glass industry in West Virginia, the United States of America, and where ever else glass has been manufactured.
 Later in 2008, the name of the physical museum building was changed to The Museum of American Glass in West Virginia to better emphasize the scope of its glass collections and educational role beyond West Virginia as dictated by its state charter.

 History

 For most of the twentieth and for a good part of the early twenty-first centuries, Lewis County in central West Virginia had been the home of some thirty glass manufacturers and at one time during the 1940s could boast that it was the largest producer of hand blown stemware in the world.

 In 1990, Dean Six, a West Virginia entrepreneur, well-known glass researcher and author, thought a major glass museum in the state was needed to preserve state-wide glass industry memorabilia, exhibit ware from these manufacturers and facilitate scholarly research.
 While advocating this idea in northern West Virginia, his initiative came to the attention of Merle Moore, the Director of the Lewis County Chamber of Commerce.
 She invited Dean Six to Weston where, with the help of a grant, they assembled a study group, composed of local, municipal, county, state and glass industry representatives to discuss Six's suggestion.
 This one-day meeting resulted in a recommendation that plans be drawn up to create a glass museum and research facility.

 In May, 1992, the Weston Area Glass History and Study Group came together.
 It was composed of retired glassworkers, those interested in glass in general and specifically, preserving the glass industry's history in the local area.
 This informal group advocated strongly for creation of a museum, raised funds and began purchasing pieces of historical glass intended for the museum.